Colour-Full/koa-server/README.md

 ## Hotmodule reloading

-By default webpack hot module reloading is disabled, but for local development you can enable it by setting the `HOT_MODULES` environment varialbe:
+By default webpack hot module reloading is disabled, but for local development you can enable it by setting the `HOT_MODULES` environment variable:

 ```sh
 $ HOT_MODULES=true yarn run start